 The free template was created using Office Timeline, an intuitive PowerPoint add-in for visual project planning.
 You can update this Agile product roadmap example manually, using PowerPoint’s controls, or you can use our automated tool to save time and effort.

 With its smart engine and automation tools, Office Timeline will help you add your own data to this Agile project plan template and customize anything in a matter of minutes.
 Thanks to its visual drag & drop editor, you’ll be able to update the slide effortlessly when plans change, adjusting dates, durations, or task orders instantly using just your mouse.
 If you use a project management application, the add-in can also connect PowerPoint to tools such as Microsoft Project or Excel.
-Office Timeline Pro Edition can import your existing data from these applications and automatically transform the imported data into an impressive Agile project plan.
+Using our free 14-day trial, you can import your existing data from these applications and automatically transform it into an impressive Agile project plan.